 Kept in the Sainte- Chapelle for centuries

 The importance of this manuscript can be seen in its history and features.
 Since 1335 it has been preserved in the treasury of the Sainte-Chapelle and brought to the Bibliothèque de l‘Arsenal only at the end of the 18th century.
 In order to protect the cover, a ‚chemise‘ made of splendid fabric embroidered with golden fleurs de lys was presumably made on behalf of Charles V. It is one of the few testimonies of Romanesque book binding still preserved today.
 For the first time, such a “chemise” will also be reproduced in the facsimile.
 In the 19th century, a case was also created for representative storage.
 The facsimile edition is also delivered in a fine wooden cassette, which protects the edition together with the “chemise”.
+The edition is limited to 600 numbered copies worldwide.

 Here you are forwarded to our blog entry.